dkbrookie/Monitoring/Active Directory/Best_Practice_List.md

 Follow the SOP here: <https://dkbinnovative.itglue.com/1119054/docs/7773531Check> Domain Admin security group.
 Note that removing domain admin rights may affect users having local admin rights on their workstation.
 If admin rights are required then they need a separate account from their standard account for Domain Admin permissions.

+#### Tasks

+- [ ] Need to find a way to quantify how to identify domain admin access that shouldn't be in place.
+There's several indicators I can think of so just going to list them out for consideration:

+  - Username or display name contains the word `Admin`
+  - User is regularly used as a primary login.
+Not sure how to measure this off the top of my head...maybe a way to measure session time?
+This may not be doable.
+  - User has interactive logon pernmission to any machine other than the domain controller
+  - User is being used to logon as a service but is not prefaced with `svc_`

 ### Complex local/domain admin password

 Are complex passwords in place for local and domain administrators?